looker-open-source/sdk-codegen/examples/typescript/README.md

 yarn {command} [other command-line options]
 ```

-to run a Typescript SDK example file.
+to run a TypeScript SDK example file.

 ## Setup and run the typescript examples